rails-decal/proj1/README.md

 #### Part 4: Implement the ability to damage other trainers' Pokemon

-For help with the redirect path, refer to [Lab 4](https://docs.google.com/a/berkeley.edu/document/d/1eRJ8uGfZNohrTnSZgrrFF7X3mvcHdztRhDrfKV1jf9E).
-The helpful section is towards the end.

 #### Part 5: Create your own new Pokemon

-[Lab 4](https://docs.google.com/a/berkeley.edu/document/d/1eRJ8uGfZNohrTnSZgrrFF7X3mvcHdztRhDrfKV1jf9E) goes over everything you need to know about forms and routing for forms.
-If you haven't already done it, we strongly recommend doing it before tackling Part 5.

 If you want to designate a path that simple_form should go to after a submit, use this syntax:
 ```simple_form_for @object, :url => prefix_path```